-When you develop your HERE, use the middle section of the THP Planning form and clearly write a report.
-Do not write an editorial about the current reality (HERE) of your goal (THERE).
+When you develop your HERE, use the middle section of the THP Planning form and write a report.
+Please don't write an editorial about the current reality (HERE) of your goal (THERE).
 Do not write your assumptions, estimates, or theories about current reality.
-Only state what is the reality of your current goal (THERE).
-And, do not write about the history that got you where you are, just describe what is happening now.
+Only state the reality of your current goal (THERE).
+And do not write about the history that got you where you are; describe what is happening now.

-If you want some help, click here for the "HERE (Current Reality) Checklist."
+If you want help, click this link "HERE (Current Reality) Checklist."

-Often, a very helpful set of items are the DNKs - Do Not Know.
-Those are the things that you "don't know", which is an essential part of current reality (HERE).
+A very helpful set of items is often the DNKs - what you Do Not Know.
+Those are an essential part of current reality (HERE).

-Finally, when defining your current reality, write in point form.
-And, when you use the THP Planning Form, write one statement per box on the form in the HERE section.
+Finally, when you define your current reality, write in point form.
+Write one statement per box on the THP Planning Form in the HERE section.
 If you do that, you will do much better when you create actions for your PATH.

-So, get clear about HERE.
-If you aren't, many of the actions you choose, could be guesses.
+So, please be sure to get clear about HERE.
+Many of the actions you choose could be guesses if you aren't.
 If you are clear, you can develop your PATH much easier.